arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ## Code tabs

-You will find code tabs in ArviZ docs on every other page.
+You will find code tabs on every other page in ArviZ docs.

 ### Synchronised Tabs
 ArviZ docs are using `sphinx-design` extension for adding sync code tabs in [conf.py](https://github.com/arviz-devs/arviz/blob/main/doc/source/conf.py#L61).
 You can check the syntax and more info about it at [Synchronised Tabs](https://sphinx-design.readthedocs.io/en/sbt-theme/tabs.html#synchronised-tabs).
 Using this extension saves us from a lot of raw-html code.
 Sphinx provides this extension to make our work easy and or code more concise.

 ## Adding references